 By: Robert Boot

-When considering your personal brand, ask yourself these three questions:
+When considering your personal brand, ask yourself these questions:

 Research Your Current Brand

 As an experiment, open an “incognito” window in Google and search the following about yourself:

 - If your name is common, consider adding other elements that might help define you, including your occupation, employer, school, etc.